hagege/child_themes/plugins/restrict-access-redirect/readme.txt

 4. Click on `Activate plugin`

 == Changelog ==

+= 0.4: March 26, 2024 =
+* Function to hide Admin Bar for any non-admin users
+* Settings to enable/disable Admin Bar

 = 0.3.1: March 01, 2024 =
 * superfluous lines and functions removed